Universal Relations for Elastic Hybrid Stars and Quark Stars: Introduction

 \section{Introduction}

-The equation of state (EoS) for ultra-dense matter that constitutes compact stars is highly uncertain.
-Conventionally, compact stars are modeled using nuclear matter (NM) EoSs, and are referred to as neutron stars (NSs).
+The equation of state (EOS) for ultradense matter that constitutes compact stars is highly uncertain.
+Conventionally, compact stars are modeled using nuclear matter (NM) EOS, and are referred to as neutron stars (NSs).
 Alternatively, some compact stars may be hybrid stars (HSs) that contain a deconfined quark matter (QM) core inside the NM envelope~\cite{Alford:2004pf,Alford:2013aca}, or even quark stars (QSs) consisting of pure QM~\cite{Witten:1984rs}.
 Although NSs are typically described as isotropic perfect NM fluids, the QM core of HSs and QSs may have an extremely high rigidity.
 For example, QM may form an inhomogeneous condensate in the crystalline color superconducting (CCS) phase~\cite{Alford:1997zt,Alford:1998mk,Alford:2000ze,Rajagopal:2006ig,Anglani:2013gfu}.
-The shear modulus of the CCS QM in compact stars was predicted to be up to $1,000$ times higher than that of conventional NS crust models~\cite{Mannarelli:2007bs}.
+After a core-collapse supernova explosion, the internal temperature of the newly formed protoneutron star rapidly drops from $\sim 10${\mev} to $\sim 0.1${\mev} within a few minutes through neutrino cooling.
+The formation of different quark phases inside the protoneutron star, including the CCS phase, was discussed in literature~\cite{Alford:2001dt,Alford:2007xm,Pagliara:2010na}.
+The shear modulus of the CCS QM in compact stars was predicted to be up to $1000$ times higher than that of conventional NS crust models~\cite{Mannarelli:2007bs}.